izikeros/blog/content/posts/posts/2023/2023-01-13-setup_vscode_as_nim_ide.md

 <a id="conclusion"></a>
 ## Conclusion
-In conclusion, setting up VSCode as a Nim IDE is relatively easy, and provides a great development experience.
+Setting up VSCode as a Nim IDE is relatively easy, and provides a great development experience.
 The Nim extension provides a wide range of features that make Nim development much more efficient and enjoyable.

 ## References